(Amazon UK link) |

 The title of the book relates to Mma Ramotswe's assistant, who decides to set up a typing school specially for men.
 That's one thread of the story.
 Another is about the young men who work in the garage owned by Mma Ramotswe's fiancé, Mr JLB Matekoni.
 Yet another introduces a competetive element - a New York trained CID detective who sets up an agency in the same town, claiming that men are better detectives than women.
 Then there's a thread about Mma Ramotswe's fostered children.
 Almost as an aside there are a couple of detecting subplots, but no mystery involved.

 It's all quite well woven together, and the story flows reasonably as far as the plots go.
-What made it less enjoyable was the very stilted language style.
-Perhaps it was supposed to reflect the way that people with second language English would speak, or perhaps it's a quirk of the author.
+What made it less enjoyable is the very stilted language style.
+Perhaps it's supposed to reflect the way that people with second language English would speak, or perhaps it's a quirk of the author.
 Whatever was intended, it wasn't a relaxing read as I kept finding that the style jarred, at least until I got used to it.

 There were places that made me smile slightly - one or two - but it wasn't the highly amusing style or anecdotes that the blurb (and some other reviews) suggest.
 Moreover, despite a great many thoughts being expressed in full rambling detail, the characters all seemed very one-dimensional.
 I really couldn't care about any of them, and while I read to the end to see how the various plots resolved themselves, it wasn't with any great enthusiasm.